Introduction

 • Cancellation: Support user cancellation by closing sinks and cancelling pending HTTP calls.

-• Resource cleanup: Always close file handles and HTTP clients in finally
+• Resource cleanup: Always close file handles and HTTP clients in finally blocks to prevent leaks.

 Monitoring tools like Dart Observatory and memory profilers help spot bottlenecks.
 On Android and iOS, test under varying cellular and Wi-Fi conditions to fine-tune behavior.